KHEngineering/RoboRio/faq/roborio.md

 ---

 ##What If I accidently plug into 24V?
 The new RoboRio will not be damaged.
-It will sense any voltage over 16V and safely shut down the systems which can not handle the voltage
+It will sense any voltage over 16V and safely shut down the systems which can not handle the voltage.
+You will need to remove the 24VDC supply and provide a suitable input voltage before the RoboRio can start up again.

 ---

 ##Can I program over USB, Ethernet, and WIFI?
 For all languages deploying code using previous cRIO methods still work.
-That is programming via Ethernet Tether or wireless using a (D-link in AP mode).
+That is programming via Ethernet Tether or wireless using a (D-link in AP mode) are all supported.

 The RoboRio offers the addition to program over the USB host port.
-The drivers for the RoboRio emulate a Ethernet Controller when pluged in via USB.
+The drivers for the RoboRio emulate a Ethernet Controller when plugged in via USB.
 This USB Ethernet port is always static, and can be used to program or modify the roborio.
 It put the RIo on the network 172.22.11.2.
-Since the Rio uses mDNS, you can use your driverstation via USB, without chaning any Ethernet settings.
+Since the Rio uses mDNS, you can use your driverstation via USB, without changing any Ethernet settings.
+We still set our IP to a static IP on the RoboRio and Driverstation.

+The USB drivers are installed on the computer when the NI MAX software is installed which is provided in the official software released by NI.

 ---